fiddleHeads/intro-to-arcgis-pro/content/add-data.md

 ### Definition Queries
 ***need to edit this entire section***

-You may have noticed that many of the features in the World_Countries Layer had values of -99999 for the POP2007 attribute.
-This normally indicates NODATA for the particular feature in demographic datasets.
-In this case, we would like to exclude this value from our Map Document.
-We could use the method used to subset the Cities layer earlier in the tutorial, but this time we will use another method called Definition Query.
 Definition Queries “define” a dataset, based upon a SQL Query, like the ones we have used to create the selection by attributes and the labeling class.
 In this case, the Definition Query “defines” a subset of the data layer that ArcMap treats as the entirety of the dataset.
 It does not, however, require creating a new dataset (preventing redundancy in data storage) and does not alter the dataset being referenced, only our view of it in ArcGIS.

 1. Right-click the World_Countries layer and open its Properties.
 2. Click on the Definition Query tab.